COMPLIANCE STATEMENT – MODERN SLAVERY ACT 2015

 - Identifying High Risk Areas for Modern Slavery and Human Rights Abuses in its supply chain;

-- Commit to contracting with its customers in an ethical manner that seeks (where applicable) to include appropriate measures to prevent Modern Slavery or Human Rights Abuses;
+- Commit to contracting with its customers and suppliers in an ethical manner that seeks (where applicable) to include appropriate measures to prevent Modern Slavery or Human Rights Abuses;

-- Develop a lasting corporate legacy on DFIN zero tolerance policy to Modern Slavery and Human Rights Abuses;
+- Develop a lasting corporate legacy of zero tolerance to Modern Slavery and Human Rights Abuses;

-- Audit: DFIN will continue to monitor and develop its strategy on preventing Modern Slavery, which is currently reviewed throughout the year and with relevant policies updated on an annual basis.
+- Audit: DFIN monitors and continues to develop its strategy on preventing Modern Slavery, throughout the year, with relevant policies and training modules updated on an annual basis.

-- Due Diligence: In our assessment we will consider the nature of the risk, severity of the risk, the level of influence a business may have over its own supply base and the level of influence which may be interpreted that DFIN may have over that supplier.
+- Due Diligence: When assessing our suppliers, we consider the nature and severity of the risk, the level of influence a business may have over its own supply base and the level of influence DFIN may have over that supplier.
+DFIN has created questionnaires as part of its onboarding processes and due diligence evaluation of its suppliers that, amongst other things, deals with suppliers’ compliance with the UK Modern Slavery Act 2015.

 - Self Assessment: Through our internal assessment, we are looking at varied ways to assess risk through specific country risks, sector risks, transaction risks and business partnership risks.